Aicent-Stack/rpki-immune/README.md

 - **Structure**: Same PulseFrameHeader but with `flags |= 0b1000_0000` (quarantine bit) and a 16-byte `quarantine_reason` bitmap (e.g., “watermark_mismatch”, “hijack_detected”).
 - **Propagation**: Semantic multicast tree instantly floods the affected semantic affinity group.
 Every node that has ever routed to the offending fingerprint receives it in <300 µs (measured p99 on 400 Gbps fabric).
 - **Action on receipt**:
-  - Immediate blacklisting of the source `rpk_fingerprint` in local RPKI cache (TTL = 5 min, renewable only by brain override).
+  - Immediate blacklisting of the source `rpki_fingerprint` in local RPKI cache (TTL = 5 min, renewable only by brain override).
   - All pending ZCMK bids from that node are voided.
   - Aicent Brain receives a shadow-state update and re-schedules the task via fresh auction.
 - **Self-healing**: The quarantined node is forced into “immune recovery mode” — it can only send diagnostic pulses until it proves clean watermark regeneration.